Aankarsh/DL-Autoencoder/README.md

-# EX - 7 DL- Convolutional Autoencoder for Image Denoising
+# DL- Convolutional Autoencoder for Image Denoising

 ## AIM
 To develop a convolutional autoencoder for image denoising application.